-The Geran and Geran Mukim titles are specially designated for freehold land types whereas the Pajakan Negeri and Pajakan Mukim titles are for leasehold lands.
+Pajakan Negeri and Pajakan Mukim titles are reserved for leasehold land, while Geran and Geran Mukim titles are reserved for freehold land.
 The location of the registration of these titles are also important.
 The Final Title of Geran and Pajakan Negeri would be registered with the State Land Office while the Geran Mukim and Pajakan Mukim titles are registered in the District Land Office.

-Post determining the form of the Final Title, the State authority would then prepare 2 forms of documents — Register Document of Title and Issue Document of Title.
+State authorities will prepare two forms of documents after determining the Final Title form: Register Document of Title and Issue Document of Title.
 The Register Document of Title means proof of ownership of the land which would be kept at the Land Office.
 A duplicate copy would be issued to the owner.
 It would consist of:

 These titles are kept at various land offices depending on the location of the property and the land title associated with this is called the Geran Mukim.
 This is in accordance with Section 5 of the National Land Code, 1965.

 This applies to townlands, village lands, country lands or any land with more than 4 hectares of size in a capital city.
 This is in accordance with Section 77(3)(a) of the NLC.
-Under Section 77(3)(b), it states that the Land Office Title for the country land shall not exceed 4 hectares in area or size.
+Section 77(3)(b) stipulates that the size or area of the Country Office Title may not exceed 4 hectares.